farazht/farazht/README.md

   - A totally serious and extremely accurate experiment to determine the Greatest Human Of All Time.
 Fully synchronised with a real-time Firebase database for ranking updates and user submissions. (w/ [@Jacob-Guglielmin](https://github.com/Jacob-Guglielmin/)).

 🍷 [Classifying red wine quality](https://github.com/farazht/dsci-100-2022w1-group-114/blob/main/Group%20Report.ipynb) - Project Report - *R, Jupyter*
   - Exploratory data project to determine whether the quality of red wine can accurately be predicted from its physical characteristics.
-Classified based on a k-NN algorithm and complete with discussion and visualizations.
+Classified based on a k-NN algorithm and complete with discussion and visualizations. (collaborators listed on report)

 🖌️ [SPEEDPAINTER](https://farazht.github.io/speedpainter/) - Web Game (Desktop Only) - *JavaScript, HTML/CSS, Firebase*
   - A simple online game based on speed and memory.
 Features a real-time database to save best user times.